ALCHElVlY/Inarius/README.md

         so thanks again blizz!!!
     </p>
     <p><sub>
-        The Diablo logos, the Inarius name, and image are trademarks of Blizzard Entertainment, and have merely been used in this project to bring a familiar face to the Discord bot.
+        The Diablo logos, and both the Inarius name, and image are trademarks of Blizzard Entertainment, and have merely been used in this project to bring a familiar face to the Discord bot.
     </sub></p>
 </div>